Palem1988/blocknetdx-utils/README.md

 # Running the tests

-1. Update your credentials in the /interface/xbridge_rpc.py file.
+1. Update your credentials in the */interface/xbridge_rpc.py* file.
-2. Update the LOG_DIR variable in the xbridge_logger.py file to define the output folder where you want log files to be stored.
+2. Update the LOG_DIR variable in the *xbridge_logger.py* file to define the output folder where you want log files to be stored.

+Caution for Linux users !
+Adjust the form of the path to match the one of your platform.

 3. Run the python with the number of tests you want.

 ```